emaloney/MBDataEnvironment/README.md

  - boolean logic expressions
  - function calls

 The process of resolving an expression down to the specific value(s) it references is called _evaluation_.
-During evaluation, literals are passed through untouched, but any expression tokens encountered are replaced by the values they represent.
+During evaluation, literals are passed through untouched, but any expression tokens encountered are replaced with the values they represent.

 The primary interface for evaluating expressions is through several `MBExpression` class methods: